SteveL-MSFT/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-DSC-for-PowerShell7.md

 It is also integrated into cloud-based server management services in multiple public clouds including Microsoft Azure and Amazon Web Services (AWS).

-The versions of DSC that shipped in Windows PowerShell are tightly coupled with [Windows Management Instrumentation (WMI)](https://docs.microsoft.com/windows/win32/wmisdk/wmi-start-page) on Windows and
+The versions of DSC that ship in Windows PowerShell are tightly coupled with [Windows Management Instrumentation (WMI)](https://docs.microsoft.com/windows/win32/wmisdk/wmi-start-page) on Windows and
 [Open Management Interface](https://www.dmtf.org/content/open-management-interface-omi-%E2%80%93-open-source-implementation-dmtf-cimwbem-standards)